 The problem with these arrangements is that not all the powers involved will always have an accurate idea of the other powers' intentions or the relative strengths of all the powers.
 This can prove disastrous when a power decides to start a war because its leadership isn't in touch with reality.

 This trope is a major reason for both Realpolitik and Enemy Mine - A may not necessarily like C, but if both feel B is the bigger threat they will have a good reason to cooperate.

 open/close all folders

 The One Piece 'verse has a Balance of Power crucial to the overall plot of the story.
-Types A and B consist of Marine Headquarters versus the Four Emperors (The World Government's military and the four most powerful pirate crews in the world, respectively).
-In the middle are the Seven Warlords of the Sea, who (on paper at least) are a Type-C, aiding the World Government against the Emperors.
-However, almost all of them are carrying out their own agendas on the side and some of them have casual and even friendly contact with Emperors and up-and-coming pirates, making them more of an Type-E in practice.
+Types A and B consist of Marine Headquarters versus the Yonkou (The World Government's military and the four most powerful pirate crews in the world, respectively).
+In the middle are the Shichibukai, who (on paper at least) are a Type-C, aiding the World Government against the Yonkou.
+However, almost all of them are carrying out their own agendas on the side and some of them have casual and even friendly contact with Yonkou and up-and-coming pirates, making them more of an Type-E in practice.
 Threats to this balance include single-minded pirates like Monkey D. Luffy and the deliberate actions of Dragon the Revolutionary.